COULD YOU BECOME A SAAVS VOLUNTEER?

 • be readily contactable by telephone and able to leave at short notice, suitably presented, for the relevant police custody centre;

-• be able to arrive at your nearest custody centre within 30 minutes.
-You should have access to your own reliable transport, or live with 15 minutes walking distance of your allocated custody suite;
+• be able to arrive at your nearest custody centre within 45 minutes.
+You should have access to your own reliable transport;

 • be able to commit to being available for call out at agreed times to suit.
 This will typically mean being able to be flexible and being readily contactable;

-• be able to identify regular blocks of time when you are available, either weekdays, evenings, and/or weekends and Bank Holidays, and
+• be able to identify regular blocks of time when you are available, either weekdays, evenings, and/or weekends including Bank Holidays, and

 • be willing to attend quarterly evening meetings to receive ongoing training

-All candidates will have an enhanced CRB (Criminal Records Bureau) check, which is taken up after interview, and need to be able to provide two referees.
+All volunteers will have an enhanced CRB (Criminal Records Bureau) check, which is taken up after interview, and need to be able to provide two referees.

 Skills and Ability